Gorkha, Nepal: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Take care to pick the right kind.
-A lot of adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C, D and M. Make sure to choose the correct type.
+The vast majority of adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 Power bank for devices